joske/ripperx4/README.md

 `cargo build`

-Tip: builds for x86 macOS are available on every build in Actions/Artifacts.
+Tip: builds for x86 macOS and linux are available on every build in Actions/Artifacts.
-(For some reason, building for linux on github actions runs into trouble with deps - seems to be an issue with GitHub's ubuntu image)

 ## Running